SparkPost/event-data/README.md

 ## What is this?

-An example application that is a drop-in replacement for the Message Events interface.
+An example application that is (almost) a drop-in replacement for the Message Events interface.
 It lets you configure your own data retention period, add custom filters, and optimize for your most common queries.
 All of the system components are eligible for the AWS free tier, so this system will be no- or low-cost to operate.

 One important note about this system is that it allows anyone who knows the url to see your event data, including email addresses.
 Here are the [official docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-control-access-using-iam-policies-to-invoke-api.html) on setting up an IP Whitelist for API Gateway, and [another post](http://benfoster.io/blog/aws-api-gateway-ip-restrictions) that covers how to use [Postman](https://getpostman.com) to sign and submit requests.

+[Message Events](https://developers.sparkpost.com/api/message-events.html) returns JSON that looks like:

+    {
+      "links": [],
+      "results": [],
+      "total_count": 0
+    }

+This system returns an array of events, the `results` value from above.

 ## How do I use it?